 Indeed, coming to class is not just about showing up; it is also about being fully engaged in the learning experience.
 If you have a question, others in the class may also be wondering the same thing.
 So, please speak up and ask questions anytime you need to.
 Not only will you be helping yourself, but also you will be helping your peers.
 Attending office hours is another great opportunity to ask questions.

 Be mindful of others.
 Refrain from using mobile phones or laptops for activities unrelated to the learning process.
-These may distract others (and yourself).
+If you prefer to use laptops to take notes, please kindly sit in the back, as the screen may distract others.